hanyu1774/random-crypto-password-generator/README.md

 ## Done optimizations

 Although this project is small, I did performance optimizations to improve my skills in C#.
+The main inspiration doing the optimizations was because of this repo: [nikouu/TinyWorldle](https://github.com/nikouu/TinyWordle)

 So, what did I do?